Alfredchanja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 12-This file creates a script that creates a directory called mydir with permissions 751 in the working directory.

 File 13-This file changes the group owner to school for the file hello.

+File 14-This script changes the owner to vincent and the group owner to staff for all files and directories in the working directory.